Ismaestro/angular-example-app/README.md

 Tasks                    | Description
 -------------------------|---------------------------------------------------------------------------------------
-npm i                    | Installs everything needed npm start                | Starts the app.
-Then, go to `localhost:4200` npm run test             | Runs unit tests with karma and jasmine npm run e2e              | Runs end to end tests npm run build            | Builds the app for production npm run lint             | Runs the linter (tslint) npm run ci               | Executes linter and tests npm run deploy           | Builds the app and deploy it to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run sme              | Builds and runs source map explorer, really cool :) npm run release          | Creates a new release using standard-version npm run docker           | Builds the docker image and run the container
+npm i                    | Install everything needed npm start                | Start the app in development mode npm run test             | Run unit tests with karma and jasmine npm run e2e              | Run end to end tests npm run build            | Build the app for production npm run lint             | Run the linter (tslint) npm run ci               | Execute linter and tests npm run deploy           | Build the app and deploy dist folder to Github pages (angular-cli-ghpages) (fork to do this and remove CNAME file) npm run sme              | Build and run source map explorer, really cool :) npm run release          | Create a new release using standard-version npm run docker           | Build the docker image and run the container

 ## Features

-* Responsive layout (flex layout module)
-* SASS (most common used functions and mixins) and BEM styles
-* Modal and toasts (snakbar)!
 * CRUD: create, update and remove heroes
 * Search bar, to look for heroes
 * Custom loading page
 * Angular Pipes
 * Interceptors and Events (Progress bar active, if a request is pending)
+* Modal and toasts (snakbar)!
+* Responsive layout (flex layout module)
+* SASS (most common used functions and mixins) and BEM styles
 * Internationalization
 * Lazy loading modules
 * Service Workers